 Lastly, Lamont has research and teaching interests in Greek archaeology and material culture.
 She has worked for more than 10 years as a field archaeologist at sites in Greece and beyond, with a focus on networks of trade and mobility, Greek ceramics, and domestic economies (current projects in Greece and Ethiopia).
 She is co-President of the New Haven chapter of the Archaeological Institute of America, and serves on the Managing Committee of the American School of Classical Studies at Athens.

-Graduate students interested in any of these topics are encouraged to get in touch — the Department of Classics is an exciting, warm, and inspiring place to be, and Yale’s combined Ph.D. program in Classics and History is (in Lamont’s opinion) top-notch!
+Graduate students interested in these topics are encouraged to get in touch — the Department of Classics is an exciting place to be, and Yale’s combined Ph.D. program in Classics and History is (in Lamont’s opinion) top-notch!

 Recent Courses (Undergraduate & Graduate)

 - Ancient Greek History

 - Methods & Problems in Greek History: 1300-300 BCE